Ghayasuddin Pathan

-Ghayasuddin Pathan was a Member of the 1st National Assembly of Pakistan as a representative of East Pakistan.
+Ghayasuddin Pathan was a member of the 1st National Assembly of Pakistan as a representative of East Pakistan.

 Career

+Pathan was born in Mymensingh.
+He graduated from Dhaka University in 1921, and completed a law degree in 1926.

-Pathan was a Member of the Constituent Assembly of Pakistan.
+Pathan was a member of the Constituent Assembly of Pakistan.
 He served as the State Minister of Finance.
 Following the dismissal of the cabinet led by Khawaja Nizamuddin, he was appointed the State Minister of Agriculture, Minority Affairs, and Parliamentary Affairs in the cabinet of Chaudhry Muhammad Ali.